Thermal cycler: History

 The earliest thermal cyclers were designed for use with the Klenow fragment of DNA polymerase I. Since this enzyme is destroyed during each heating step of the amplification process, new enzyme had to be added every cycle.
 This led to a cumbersome machine based on an automated pipettor, with open reaction tubes.
 Later, the PCR process was adapted to the use of thermostable DNA polymerase from Thermus aquaticus, which greatly simplified the design of the thermal cycler.
 While in some old machines the block is submerged in an oil bath to control temperature, in modern PCR machines a Peltier element is commonly used.
 Quality thermal cyclers often contain silver blocks to achieve fast temperature changes and uniform temperature throughout the block.
 Other cyclers have multiple blocks with high heat capacity, each of which is kept at a constant temperature, and the reaction tubes are moved between them by means of an automated process.
 Miniaturized thermal cyclers have been created in which the reaction mixture moves via channel through hot and cold zones on a microfluidic chip.
 Thermal cyclers designed for quantitative PCR have optical systems which enable fluorescence to be monitored during reaction cycling.

-Modern innovations
+Modern innovation

 Modern thermal cyclers are equipped with a heated lid that presses against the lids of the reaction tubes.
 This prevents condensation of water from the reaction mixtures on the insides of the lids.
 Traditionally, a layer of mineral oil was used for this purpose.
 Some thermal cyclers are equipped with a fully adjustable heated lid to allow for nonstandard or diverse types of PCR plasticware.

 Some thermal cyclers are equipped with multiple blocks allowing several different PCRs to be carried out simultaneously.
 Some models also have a gradient function to allow for different temperatures in different parts of the block.
 This is particularly useful when testing suitable annealing temperatures for PCR primers.